AkhmedovEhson/Socket-API/README.md

 # Socket-API
-✨💬 Welcome to simple Console Application :).
+✨💬 Welcome to simple chat application inside of console.

 # Config, and instruments
 * 🌱 TCP/IP - protocol, communication between client and server.